18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 ### /collections/_rubric/

-The `/_rubric/` folder contains all of lesson pages on the site as markdown files.
-Each row of the rubric has one or more lessons associated with it, so each lesson page is tagged with the corresponding `id:` dimension in `/_data/rubric.yaml`.
+The `/_rubric/` folder contains all of lesson pages on the site.
+Each lesson has one or more row/dimensions of the rubric associated with it, so each lesson page is tagged with the corresponding `id:` for the rubric dimension in `/_data/rubric.yaml`.

 * If you need to edit a lesson, you'd look for its markdown file here.
 * If you need to add a lesson, you'd save a new markdown file here.